Our most frequently asked questions

 CAN YOU INSPECT A HOME IN WISCONSIN?

-Yes, we have two home inspectors who are licensed in Wisconsin, Bryce Klym and Corey Colburn.
+Yes, we have three home inspectors who are licensed in Wisconsin.
+Bryce Klym, Corey Colburn, and Eric Larsen.

 HOW WILL YOU GET INTO THE HOME?

 We’ll use the same online software your agent used to get you into the home and can access the lockbox to get the key to the home.